SAP/fosstars-rating-core/SAP/cf-language-server-buildpack.md

 ## How to fix it

-1. A members team could be found, but it only contains one person or is even empty.
-If there is a maintainer in the team, please ask this person to add additional members or contact the OSPO to add the colleagues who are entitled to be members.2.
-No license file could be found in your repository.
+1. No license file could be found in your repository.
 Be sure to add a license that can be detected by GitHub.
     More info:
     1. [Licensing a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#determining-the-location-of-your-license)
-3. No team with administrative privileges for the given repository could be found.
-Please contact the OSPO so that such a team can be created for your repository.4.
-An admins team could be found, but it only contains one person or is even empty.
-If there is a maintainer in the team, please ask this person to add another administrator or contact the OSPO to add the colleagues who are entitled to be admins.5.
-Only one or no team could be found which is assigned.
-Please make sure to have at least one member and one admin team assigned to the repository.
-If you need assistance, please contact the OSPO.6.
-The README of your projects needs to include a link to the results of the REUSE tool scan as well as a licensing section.
+2. The README of your projects needs to include a link to the results of the REUSE tool scan as well as a licensing section.